Panfactum

 What shipped.

-Panfactum launched at panfactum.com positioning the framework against vendor lock-in across AWS, Okta, and Vercel.
+Panfactum launched at panfactum.com with a site organized around how infrastructure buyers evaluate risk: open-source posture, AWS deployability, 100+ Kubernetes modules, managed Autopilot support, and bill-backed savings claims.
 The headline promise (Launch faster.
 Scale easier.
 Save 90%) is grounded in internal benchmarks and engineer testimonials backed by real customer bills.
 The site walks a platform engineer from headline through framework through Autopilot to a clear contact path.